OdyAsh/odyash-dev.to/blog-posts/vibe-coding/surviving-the-vibe-coding-trend.md

 &nbsp;

-This post acts a survival guide for CS students who are currently in the middle of the "Vibe Coding" wave 🌊 [1].
+This post acts a survival guide for devs. (with a focus on CS students) who are currently in the middle of the "Vibe Coding" wave 🌊 [1].

-Actually, I'll phrase this post in a question-answer format while assuming that you are a pessimistic CS student who is not *vibing* with the current AI trends.
+Actually, I'll phrase this post in a question-answer format while assuming that you are a pessimistic dev. who is not *vibing* with the current AI trends.

 &nbsp;